AgenaRisk/api-r/README.md

 # 7. Creating Batch Cases for a Model in R

 R-Agena environment allows creation of batch cases based on a single model and multiple observation sets.
 Observations should be provided in a CSV file with the correct format for the model.
-In this CSV file, each row of the dataset is a single case (scenario) with a set of observed values for nodes in the model.
-First column of the CSV file is the scenario ids which will be used to create a new risk scenario for each data row.
+In this CSV file, each row of the data is a single case (dataset) with a set of observed values for nodes in the model.
+First column of the CSV file is the dataset (scenario) ids which will be used to create a new risk scenario for each data row.
 All other columns are possible evidence variables whose headers follow the "node_id.network_id" format.
 Thus, each column represents a node in the BN and is defined by the node id and the id of the network to which it belongs.

 An example CSV format is as below: